Copper Cannon Camp - FREE New Hampshire Summer Camp!

 The success of Copper Cannon is due in a large part to the wonderful Board of Directors.
 Through the years, their hard work and dedication has helped Copper Cannon grow and thrive.
 Find out more about each member below!

-Nancy currently shares her time between homes in Pembroke, NH and Lisbon, NH.
+Nancy currently shares her time between homes in Pembroke, NH and Franconia, NH.
 She first fell in love with the North Country in 1985 skiing at Cannon Mountain.
 That led to her passion for hiking the beautiful forests of the White Mountains.
 The mountain bike program is in memory of her husband Gary.
 The thing she loves most about her role with Copper Cannon Camp is bringing New Hampshire children into the beautiful woods she treasures so much.
 Whether on their feet or on a bike, she believes the woods have a magic that every child needs to experience.
 In the past she has been actively involved with several charitable associations including the Caregivers in Manchester, NH, Alzheimer’s Association in Massachusetts, and a Patron of the Balle de Plage in Newport RI.
 Nancy has a BS in Sports Communications with a minor in Small Business Management from the University of New Hampshire

 Amy lived for the first 13 years of her life in Franconia, just down the road from Copper Cannon’s founder and her grandfather, Ham Ford.
 Currently, Amy lives in Waldoboro, Maine and serves as the Director of Faith Formation at St. Mary Church in Bath and St. Charles Borromeo Church in Brunswick.
 She is the youngest of three, aunt to four nieces and one nephew, and keeper of a sweet cat, Truffle, who came to her from the local animal shelter.
 One of Amy’s past times is learning about organic gardening.
 Amy is glad for any chance to help support Copper Cannon Camp and its mission!